jeffhandley/QuickReactions/index.md

 I wanted to learn by starting truly from scratch and building the app up in logical, incremental steps.
 This tutorial uses the following approach:

 1. Create a Hello World web server in Node.js
-1. Introduce server-side React.js JSX compilation to use React.js on the server
+1. Use React's JSX syntax to define component content
 1. Use Gulp to improve the development workflow
 1. Extract a React.js component from the code and render it on the server
 1. Introduce a client-side React.js component (without JSX) to render on the page